 It looks like you're using Internet Explorer 11 or older.
 This website works best with modern browsers such as the latest versions of Chrome, Firefox, Safari, and Edge.
 If you continue with this browser, you may see unexpected results.

-SimplyAnalytics is a web-based mapping and data visualization application that lets users create interactive maps, charts, and reports.
-It includes demographics (population, age, race, income, employment, education, etc.), housing, employment, consumer spending (CEX) and more than 20 million detailed business profiles from Dun & Bradstreet (D&B).
-Users have access to SimmonsLOCAL consumer behavior data with information on over 8,000 brands and 450 unique categories.
-Claritas PRIZM is also available with the most comprehensive and precise insights using demographics and consumer lifestyle data.
+A mapping and data visualization application that lets users create interactive maps, charts, and reports.
+It includes demographics (population, age, race, income, employment, education, etc.), housing, consumer spending, and detailed business profiles.
+Users have access to SimmonsLOCAL consumer behavior data and Claritas PRIZM consumer lifestyle data.

 To save your work, create an account.
 You may use as a guest but none of your project work will be saved.
 Limited to 10 simultaneous users.

 Summary tables focusing on age, sex, households, families, and occupied housing units; general demographic profiles; and redistricting data for state legislature redistricting and congressional apportionment.
 The American Factfinder is a good place to start.